EbruYaren/reviewing-a-pull-request/README.md

 1. Navigate to the URL provided in the same section.

 ### Instructions for playing the game
+## Instructions for playing the game
+# Instructions for playing the game
 1. Press the space bar to begin.
 2. Use the up and down arrow keys to rotate the shape.
 3. Use the left and right arrow keys to position the shape.